The Role of Ab Initio Beta-Decay Calculations in Light Nuclei for Probes of Physics Beyond the Standard Model: Recoil-order corrections to allowed beta decays

 \subsection{$^{8}$Li$ \rightarrow {}^{8}$Be and $^{8}$B$ \rightarrow {}^{8}$Be beta decays corrections with SA-NCSM}

-In the recent years, a series of high-precision angular correlations measurements have been performed using $^8$Li and $^8$B beta decays to set stringent constraints on the BSM tensor currents in the weak interactions \cite{sternberg2015limit, BurkeySGS2022, GallantSSC2023, LongfellowGSB2024}.
-In these experiments, the largest source of the systematic errors on the $\beta$-$\nu$ correlation parameter $a$ stem from the uncertainty in the recoil-order terms.
+In recent years, a series of high-precision angular correlations measurements have been performed using $^8$Li and $^8$B beta decays to set stringent constraints on the BSM tensor currents in the weak interactions \cite{sternberg2015limit, BurkeySGS2022, GallantSSC2023, LongfellowGSB2024}.
+In these experiments, the largest source of the systematic errors on the $\beta$-$\nu$ correlation parameter $a$ stemmed from the uncertainty in the recoil-order terms.
 In particular, four recoil-order terms have been determined by the simulations to contribute most to the systematic error budget, namely, the second-forbidden axial vectors ($j_{2}$ and $j_{3}$), induced tensor ($d^I$), and weak magnetism ($b_{\mathrm{WM}}$), with $j_{2}$ and $j_{3}$ being especially large.
-The operators of these recoil-order terms are given in the impulse approximation (IA) by Holstein as \cite{Holstein1974} \footnote{Note that in Ref. \cite{Holstein1974} the convention of angular momentum couplings is such that the final state's angular momentum is coupled to the spherical tensor to yield the initial state's angular momentum.
-Here, we couple the initial state to the spherical tensor to yield the final state.
-Hence, the expressions in Eq. (\ref{eq:recoil}) differ from Ref. \cite{Holstein1974} by a factor of $(-1)^{(J'-J)}$.} :
+The operators of these recoil-order terms in the impulse approximation (IA) are given in Eq. \ref{eq:Holstein}.

-where $g_V(0)=1$, $g_A(0)\approx 1.27$ and $g_M(0) \approx 4.70$ are the vector, axial and weak magnetism coupling constants, $A$ is the mass number and $J (J')$ is the total angular momentum of the initial (final) nucleus.
-The $\tau_i$/2, $\sigma_i/2$, $Q_i=\sqrt{16\pi/5}r_i^2Y_{2\mu}(\hat r_i)$, and $L_i$ are the isospin, intrinsic spin, quadrupole moment and angular momentum operators, respectively, of the $i^\mathrm{th}$ particle.
-The matrix elements in Eq. (\ref{eq:recoil}) are computed translationally invariant in the SA-NCSM.
-These recoil-order form factors are usually reported as the ratios $j_{2,3}/A^2c$, $d/Ac$, and $b/Ac$ that enter into the expression of the $\beta$-decay rate for nuclei undergoing delayed $\alpha$-particle emission \cite{Holstein1974, sternberg2015limit, Burkey:2019ant, BurkeySGS2022}, with

-where $M_{GT}$ is the conventional GT matrix element and $A$ is the nuclear mass number.
-For the calculations of these recoil-order terms, we adopted various chiral nucleon-nucleon (NN) potentials without renormalization in nuclear medium, namely, N3LO-EM \cite{EntemM03}, NNLOopt \cite{Ekstrom13}, and NNLOsat \cite{NNLOsat2015}, and in addition, the soft JISP16 phase-equivalent NN interaction \cite{Shirokov2010nn}.
+The matrix elements in Eq. (\ref{eq:Holstein}) have been computed translationally invariant in the SA-NCSM.
+These recoil-order form factors are usually reported as the ratios $j_{2,3}/A^2c$, $d/Ac$, and $b_{\red{\mathrm{WM}}}/Ac$ that enter into the expression of the $\beta$-decay rate for nuclei undergoing delayed $\alpha$-particle emission \cite{Holstein1974, sternberg2015limit, Burkey:2019ant, BurkeySGS2022}.
+For the calculations of these recoil-order terms, authors of Ref. \cite{Sargsyan_A8} adopted various chiral nucleon-nucleon (NN) potentials without renormalization in nuclear medium, namely, N3LO-EM \cite{EntemM03}, NNLOopt \cite{Ekstrom13}, and NNLOsat \cite{NNLOsat2015}, and in addition, the soft JISP16 phase-equivalent NN interaction \cite{Shirokov2010nn}.